 • Li Zongren's oral history recitals, not published before either his death or Chiang Kai-shek's death, had been written by Tang Degang at the request of Columbia University.
 Similar to Wellington Koo's memoirs or Chen Jieru's memoirs, the Chinese communists and their leftist fellows in HK had published or translated the scripts without obtaining the copyright of either the owner or his/her descendant or the Columbia University.
 There was no pre-meditated motive in all cases other than the expression and opinions of the hero or heroine involved.
+Chen Jieru's memoirs could be altered and forged after Chen Jieru's death as there were numerous records that did not square with the known historical truth such as the time the Bank of China was created, etc.

-• What Li Wangshu criticised as to Li Zongren's claim about Chiang Kai-shek conferral of provincial governorship was out-of-context since Li Zongren was talking about the communist insurgency prior to the Wars of the Central Plains of 1930 and/or prior to the eruption of the 1937-1945 resistance war.
+• What Li Wangshu criticized as to Li Zongren's claim about Chiang Kai-shek conferral of provincial governorship was out-of-context since Li Zongren was talking about the communist insurgency prior to the Wars of the Central Plains of 1930 and/or prior to the eruption of the 1937-1945 resistance war.

-• Chiang Kai-shek indeed went into every bits and pieces in issuing decrees and commands, often giving handwritten notes as authoritative decree and making phonecalls to as low as the regiment command centers.
+• Chiang Kai-shek indeed went into every bit and piece in issuing decrees and commands, often giving handwritten notes as authoritative decree and making phonecalls to as low as the regiment command centers.
 Numerous memoirs pointed out that Chiang Kai-shek devoted his time around-the-clock, sleepless, during the 1937-1945 resistance war time period.
 This, however, was Chiang Kai-shek's personal weakness since he dared not to delegate authorities and command to non-Whampoa and non-Zhejiang-nativity officers and officials.
-American manipulations of Chinese politics, e.g., Stilwell's instigating General Bai Chongxi, Stuart/Marshal/Truman's instigating Li Zongren, and McArthurs's instigating General Sun Liren, had stemmed from the very recognition of Chiang Kai-shek's personal weakness.
+American manipulations of Chinese politics, e.g., Stilwell's instigating General Bai Chongxi, Stuart/Marshal/Truman's instigating Li Zongren, and McArthurs' instigating General Sun Liren, had stemmed from the very recognition of Chiang Kai-shek's personal weakness.

 • Li Zongren & Bai Chongxi, possibly knowing that Liu Zhongrong & Liu Zhonghua were communists, nevertheless had naivety as to the cruelty of politics.
 What Li Zongren & Bai Chongxi or Chiang Kai-shek did not understand was that Chinese communists, after numerous rounds of political purge, had become a clique which operates mechanically and mercilessly in lieu of tolerating enemies on basis of acquaintanceship.
 Li Zongren & Bai Chongxi certainly would not know that Guo Rugui & Liu Fei were undercover communists, and they would not know of Wei Lihuang's collusion with communists unless communists disclosed it on their own accord throughout the cultural revolution of 1960s.
 Understandably so in light of the fact that communists had converted sons and daughters of numerous KMT officers and officials from the very beginning and corrupted senior KMT generals and officials with women.
 The scale of international communism, as exhibited by tens of thousands of volunteer fighters mustered by Comintern against Franco in Spain from 1936 to 1939, portended the torrents that could sweep through the world of the time.
 Alternative memoirs and explorations had proven that Li Zongren & Bai Chongxi, though gloating at Chiang Kai-shek's downfall from power, would never submit themselves to the communists.
 Whatever strategy and tactics Li Zongren & Bai Chongxi had adopted in dealing with Chinese communists in 1948/1949 should be construed as a 'delay play' to ward off the Chinese communists.
 Mao Tse-tung outsmarted them all, and insisted in crossing the Yangtze.
 Mao certainly outwitted Li Zongren & Bai Chongxi in fetching Li Jishen to Peking from HK one step ahead, shattering their dream of creating a coalition government.
 (Dozen years later, KMT government officials were still debating whether Liu Fei was a communist and/or when Liu Fei had become a communist [since Zheng Jiemin confirmed that Liu Fei had attempted to instigate him for the communist camp in HK in 1949], not knowing that Liu Fei had been converted while having overseas studies in Japan.
 This webmaster does not know how Liu Fei was converted, but does point out in Terror how communists had married a 15-year-old girl to General Yang Hucheng and sent a young nurse to General He Yaozu, a practice adopted as recently as in 1971-2 when Mao Tse-tung repeatedly offered Henry Kissinger any number of Chinese women his guest might desire.
 Should you ask what's the big deal here about Liu Fei, then this webmaster want to remind you that dozens of millions of Chinese had died in vain in 20th century, and many more will continue to become victims absent a correct cognizance of true historical events.)

-• Li Zongren & Bai Chongxi, like Chiang Kai-shek, were absolutely wrong in assuming that the American aid would come to China once Chiang Kai-shek was to resign his presidency.
+• Li Zongren & Bai Chongxi, like Chiang Kai-shek, were absolutely wrong in assuming that American aid would come to China once Chiang Kai-shek was to resign his presidency.
 They never knew that Comintern agents, like Currie, Acheson or closet communists like Marshall, had played the game to make sure that Chinese nationalist regime capsize in the interests of the Russians and the Chinese communists.
 Prevalent writings by Chinese communists and their leftist HK proxies had flooded the market with books about the American involvement in Chinese civil wars, i) fabricating the theory of American support of Chiang Kai-shek's war against the communists, and ii) exaggerating the non-existent American military supplies.
 (A simple way to filter through commie junk books published in HK [and in Taipei] would be to look for a common style, i.e., scripting of paragraphs and pages of dialogues between the political figures as if some tape recorder was present.)

 • Li ZOngren Memoirs devoted less than 20% to the civil wars in content coverage.
 This shows that Li Zongren had really nothing to write about his role during the collapse of the Nationalist Regime in 1948-1950.
 Chiang Kai-shek, with control of Tang Enbo's army group, had full responsibility for not assisting Li Zongren & Bai Chongxi in defending the Yangtze River, not to mention the transport of China's only gold and foreign exchange at a time of final duel against a powerful and ferocious enemy who dared to challenge the colonialist warships like those of Britain.
 Further, Chiang Kai-shek was responsible for the demise of Guangdong-Guangxi defence line by relocating Whampoa lineage troops to the Hainan Island before the loss of Hunan Province.